raspberrypilearning/3D-scene/en/step_6.md

 ![Choose a sound button](images/chooseASoundButton.png)

-Hover your mouse over the play symbol to hear a sound.
+Hold your mouse cursor over the play symbol to hear a sound.

 ![Preview a sound](images/soundPreview.png)